GiantSeaweed/DECREE/README.md

 ## Validate *Text-on-Pair* Trojaned Encoders
 Since **Carlini et al.**[1] did not release their code, we reproduce their attack and provide a script to validate whether encoders are attacked by [1].

-> First download clean and trojaned encoders from [here](https://purdue0-my.sharepoint.com/:f:/r/personal/feng292_purdue_edu/Documents/DECREE_output?csf=1&web=1&e=BpBIER) and unzip it to `./output/CLIP_text/`.
+> First download clean and trojaned encoders from [here](https://drive.google.com/file/d/1F0pCH-SF9AJfnqHmQUqAZBY8XoAAFuep/view?usp=sharing) and unzip it to `./output/CLIP_text/`.
 >
-> Then change the path of imagenet dataset at [imagenet.py](https://github.com/GiantSeaweed/Decree/blob/master/imagenet.py#L228).
+> Then change the path of imagenet dataset `imagenet_path` at [imagenet.py](https://github.com/GiantSeaweed/Decree/blob/master/imagenet.py#L131).
 >